miguelhincapie/CustomBottomSheetBehavior/README.md

 Do you want to help?
 Wanna improve it?
 Go ahead!<br>
-Giving thx to akaN44 because he is helping so much.
+Giving thx to @akaN44 and @vit001 for their contribution :D.

 ## Current state
 Working on get parallax image behavior and toolbar like google maps.